*these actors appear at NYC Previews courtesy of Actors’ Equity. AEA Approved Showcase.

-Today is January 20th, the day after the inauguration of President Donald Trump.
-Millions of people, are marching in protest of his At this moment it occurs to me that kids play has become painfully more relevant.
+I’m writing these director’s notes on January 20th, 2017.
+It’s the day after the inauguration of President Donald Trump.
+Millions of people, are marching in protest of his At this moment it occurs to me that WHORE: A Kid’s Play has become painfully more relevant.
 It examines the pressures of gender performance in American society and how it robs us of individuality and shapes our development.

 Judith Butler once said, “We act as if that being of a man or that being of a woman is actually an internal reality or something that is simply true about us, a fact about us, but actually it’s a phenomenon that is being produced all the time and reproduced all the time, so to say gender is performative is to say that nobody really is a gender from the start.”

 WHORE: A Kid’s Play confronts the consequences of gender performance in modern culture through a satirical and approachable lens.
 As society continues to speed up with the advent of new technology and we become more and more dependent on the media as a model of self worth, the human race is becoming emotionally stunted.
 We are incapable of processing what is happening around us, therefore people become reactionary which leads to the creation of chaos and destruction of relationships and culture.